Avdan-OS/Compositor/README.md

 ## Contributing

-Please refer the [contributing guidelines](https://github.com/Avdan-OS/Compositor/blob/main/CONTRIBUTING.md) for more information.
+Please see the [contributing guidelines](https://github.com/Avdan-OS/Compositor/blob/main/CONTRIBUTING.md) for more information.